-Nintendo's Switch has become home to a great many games over the last three-and-a-half years.
-A great deal of them have appeared on other platforms, whether celebrated indie games or huge AAA releases getting a second wind on Nintendo's handheld hybrid.
-However, the console is also home to a clutch of brilliant exclusive titles which we have collected together - in no particular order - for your perusal below.
-If you're not concerned with exclusivity, check out our best Nintendo Switch games guide for the top 50 best games on the platform.
+Nintendo's Switch has become home to an almost overwhelming number of fantastic games since launching back in 2017.
+A great deal of them have appeared on other platforms — whether celebrated indie games or huge AAA releases getting a second wind on Nintendo's handheld hybrid — but the console is also home to a clutch of brilliant exclusive titles.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.